Selfish Machines: Reception

-Reviews of Selfish Machines were mixed.
-Rock Sound's Amy Bangs notes that "Fast Times at Clairemont High ...sounds way too similar" to "Sunburn Versus the Rhinovirus" by The Matches, calling the album's production "over-experimentation" with "particularly autotuned vocals," that "gives the impression of something to hide".
+Reviews of Selfish Machines were overall favorable, seeing it as a step in the right direction from their debut record, but the general consensus was that the band still needed to properly refine their sound and musical style, with certain elements coming in for criticism.
+Rock Sound's Amy Bangs favorably acknowledged the band's unique musical style, but notes that "Fast Times at Clairemont High ...sounds way too similar" to "Sunburn Versus the Rhinovirus" by The Matches, while feeling that the album's production "over-experimentation" with "particularly autotuned vocals" gives "the impression of something to hide".
 AbsolutePunk's Drew Beringer noted that, despite the opening four tracks that "hit you in the mouth", the band "lose their focus and get a bit indulgent".
 Beringer also mentions the auto-tune, saying that it "rears its ugly head" on "Million Dollar Houses (The Painter)".
 However, he commended the band for their willingness to experiment with new sounds.
 Emily Yeadon for Mind Equals Blown is another one to note the auto-tune, commenting that it was "a little unnecessary".

 On the other hand, Sebastian Berning of Powermetal praised the band's new musical influences, saying it would help them gain new fans without losing old ones.
 A song that often came to his mind while listening to Selfish Machines was "The Bird and the Worm" (2007) by the Used.
 Sergio Pereira of MusicReview called the record atypical of the average experimental record; rather, it was "a carefully constructed album, which still contains many infectious vocal hooks and musical spots to please sing-along fans", highlighting "Bulletproof Love" as an example.
 However, Pereira also said that some listeners wouldn't enjoy Vic's voice, commenting, "I enjoy it, but I could understand if someone said he’s a bit too whiny or piercing."